Click image to enlarge

 |

-North Bonneville is located on the site of the former community of Cascades, also known as "Lower Cascades".
-The community of Lower Cascades, which was at one time was the largest town in the Washington Territory and an important steamboat stop and terminus of the portage road.
+North Bonneville is located on the site of the former town of Cascades, also known as "Lower Cascades".
+The community of Lower Cascades was at one time the largest town in the Washington Territory.
+It was an important steamboat stop and the western terminus of the portage road.
 Slightly downstream was located the military defense post Fort Cascades, built in 1855 to guard the

 portage road around the Cascade Rapids.